 Capital Gains Tax avoidance using a trust TCGA S.260

 We will now focus on the subject of transferring a BTL property into a legal structure.
 You create a trust whilst avoiding Capital Gains Tax and IHT.
 The piece of legislation that we will focus on is Section 260 of TCGA.
 Always make sure that you take legal advice from a qualified solicitor that knows how to deal with property transactions.

 If the trustees pay, the rate of tax is 20% over and above the IHT allowance (£325,000 per person).
-If the settlor pays the Inheritance bill.
+Suppose the settlor pays the Inheritance bill.
 Tax instead of the trustee, this means there will be an increased loss from the settlor’s estate.
 These calculations are complex as can be seen on HMRC’s website and legislation pages.